chennnxu/chennnxu.github.io/_posts/2024-03-19-Build-custom-Copilot-with-Microsoft-Copilot-Studio.md

 My understanding of generative answers is that they enable you to use Copilot to talk with your own data.

+##### Build the Copilot

 * Press Create Copilot and give it a name.
 * Give knowledge source, e.g. a website, to the Copilot for genrative answers, so that the copilot can instantly answer the question over the data.
 * Test the copilot!
 Yes, It's surprisingly easy to get started with Copilot, just a few steps and you're good to go.

+##### Publish the Copilot

+* Press Publish to publish the copilot, so that the copilot can be added to other channels, e.g. Microsoft Teams, WhatsApp, twilio, Facebook etc.
+* Select the channel, e.g. Microsoft Teams.
+* Open Bot and then will be redirected to Microsoft Teams
+* Add the Copilot to Teams.
+Now we can use the Copilot on Teams.

 #### Generative Actions